This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 If you have a 1974 silver penny — or one that appears to be made from silver — the first thing you need to do is check its weight:

-- If your 1974 penny weighs 3.11 grams (or more) you have a regular copper penny with some type of silvery metal plating.
+• If your silver-colored 1974 penny weighs 3.11 grams (or more), then you have a regular copper penny with some type of silvery metal plating.
 These are common and are simply novelty coins that were altered after they left the U.S. Mint.

 Wondering which coin sale to use?
 I use the Weigh Gram scale for weighing coins.